mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

 1. match - (*string*, optional): A comma seperated list of tag names to match the found element(s) with.
-If [Selectors][] is included, a full CSS selector can be passed.
+A full CSS selector can be passed.

 ### Returns: